rjbultitude/theconditionalorchestra/README.md

 Not sure currNoteLength is working properly

+Harp should be something other than humidity - humidity should be evoked by noise or suchlike

 Create better harp scales:
 Could only play when using inversions±
 Could use chordOffset to pitch up/down